-We have incurred losses and cumulative negative cash flows from operations since we commenced operations resulting in an accumulated deficit of approximately \$51.8 million as of December 31, 2022.
+We have incurred losses and cumulative negative cash flows from operations since we commenced operations resulting in an accumulated deficit of approximately \$60.2 million as of December 31, 2023.
 We anticipate that we will continue to incur losses for the foreseeable future.
 We expect that our R&D and G&A expenses will increase to enable the execution of our strategic plan.
 As a result, we anticipate that we will seek to raise additional capital within the next 12 months to fund our future operations.
-We will seek to obtain needed capital through a combination of equity offerings, including the usage of our Capital on DemandTM Sales Agreement with JonesTrading, debt financings, strategic collaborations and grant funding.
-To date, we have funded our operations through net proceeds from the initial public offering of our common stock, net proceeds from sales of our common stock through at-the-market sales programs, private placements of our planned operations at least through March 31, 2024.
+We will seek to obtain needed capital through a combination of equity offerings, including at-the-market sales programs, debt financings, strategic collaborations and grant funding.
+To date, we have funded our operations through net proceeds from the initial public offering of our common stock, net proceeds from sales of our common stock through at-the-market sales programs, private placements of our preferred and common stock, and the net receipt of funds related to the acquisition of camsirubicin.
+We anticipate that the currently available funds as of March 8, 2024, will fund our planned operations at least through June 30, 2025.